Honestly, I don’t sweat that much.

 PS Would you love to try this deodorant, but you aren’t always a DIY-ish person (or maybe you are simply lacking time, motivation, supplies, raw products, etc etc etc etc)?

-Please, head on over to my Etsy Skincare Shop where I sell this deodorant.
+Please, head on over to Skincare Shop where I sell this deodorant.
 I offer three different sizes and two different scents.
 While you are there, please look around at all of my other skincare creations.
 I love making them for my family and for all of you!

 This post was shared at- Simply Natural Saturdays, Small Footprint Fridays, Little House Friday DIY Linky, From The Farm Bloghop, Thank Goodness It’s Monday, Fat Tuesday, Show Me What Ya Got, Hearthfelt Hopes, Get Inspired, LHITS, Down Home Blog Hop, Let’s Get Social Sunday, It’s Party Time, The Pin Junkie, Saturday Spotlight, Simple Saturdays.